tablecheck/vesper-icons/README.md

   - http://creativecommons.org/licenses/by/3.0/
 - Attribution is not required but much appreciated:
   - `Vesper Icons by KK Vesper - http://kkvesper.jp`
-- Vesper Icons intends to be license-compatible with FontAwesome.
+- Vesper Icons intends to be license-compatible with [Font Awesome](http://fontawesome.io/).
 The FontAwesome license is available here: http://fontawesome.io/license